digitalbricks/sic3/README.md

 6. Enter the System Identifier (e.g. WORDPRESS – see supported systems in [SIC Satellite](https://github.com/digitalbricks/sic-satellite), SIC 3 will provide a dropdown with all supported systems)
 7. Set the status to "Active"

 Great.
-No, to get a response from the site when SIC 3 asks for data, you have to create the satellite file and place it on the target server.
+Now, to get a response from the site when SIC 3 asks for data, you have to create the satellite file and place it on the target server.
 See next section.

 ## Configuration: Satellite